rweigel/phys260/Magnetic_Force_on_Wires/Magnetic_Force_Wires.md

 1. For the current loops in a. and b. in the figure above, determine the magnitude and direction of the force on each segment of the wire and the net force on the loop given that a magnetic field of magnitude $B_o$ points out of the page.
 Draw the force vector on the line segments and show your calculation on the figure or in the space below.

    \ifsolutions
+   The force on each segment is shown on the diagram above.
+The net force is zero for both cases.
    \else
    \vspace{6cm}
    \fi

 2. For the current loop in c., determine {\bf only} the direction of the force at each of the five points shown as solid dots when $\bfvec{B}=B_o\khat$.
 Draw a vector on the diagram to indicate the direction of the force at that point.
 What is the net force on this loop?

+   \ifsolutions
+   The force vectors are shown on the diagram above.
+The net force is zero.
+   \else
    \newpage
+   \fi

 # Torques on Current Loops

 In the previous section, you considered forces on the current loops when $\bfvec{B}=B_o\khat$.
 The forces on all of the current loops that you drew should have been such that the loop would not tend to translate (the net force should have been zero).
-The general result is that a closed loop in a _constant_ magnetic field will not have a net force.
+The general result is the net force on a closed loop in a _constant_ magnetic field is zero.
 To see this, think of computing the force by adding all of the force vectors in each of the previous problems head--to--tail.
 The head of the last vector will end up at the tail of the first vector, so the sum of all of the blue vectors is zero.

-A closed loop in a constant magnetic field can have a net torque (in which case it will tend to rotate).
+The net torque on a closed loop in a constant magnetic field can be non--zero (in which case it will tend to rotate).

 The torque on a current loop that lies in a plane is: